nilutz/graph-2-text/README.md

 	make run_gpu

-# Reproducing the original Webnlg Experiment
+# Reproducing the original WebNLG Task
 read the

 	README-original.md

-and run the commands
+and run the commands or go to cmds/webnlg to run an sh script running all in order

-# Football Data Experiment
+# Football Task

 ## Prepare data
 Run [data-extractor]() and get a sentences_full_{not}delex.pkl file and put it in data/data-football/, then for generating the input: